 - Add the softened cream cheese to a large bowl.
 Stir the cream cheese until smooth.

-- Add about 1 cup of the shredded cheese to the bowl (reserving about ½ cup for later, you can eyeball this).
-Also add the sour cream, (optional) mayo, minced garlic, and Old Bay seasoning.
+- Mix together the mozzarella and Parmesan cheeses.
+Add about 1 cup of the shredded cheese mix to the cream cheese.
+(Reserve about ½ cup of the cheese for later, you can eyeball this.)
+Also add the sour cream, (optional) mayo, minced garlic, and Old Bay seasoning to the bowl.
 Stir the mixture together until evenly combined.

-- Thoroughly squeeze the moisture out of the thawed chopped spinach (this step is important, otherwise the dip will be too watery).
+- Squeeze the moisture out of the thawed chopped spinach (this step is important, otherwise the dip will be too watery).
 Add the squeezed spinach to the bowl.
-Also add the drained chopped or torn artichokes hearts, and crab meat.
-Stir gently just until combined.
+Also add the drained chopped or torn artichokes hearts.
+Mix to combine.

 - Scoop the dip into a deep-dish pie plate, small casserole dish, or 10-10.5 inch cast-iron skillet.
 Spread the dip out evenly.
 Sprinkle the reserved shredded cheese evenly over the top.